Dashpivot Article – JHA vs Pre-Task Plan

 JHA vs Pre-Task Plan

-Understanding Job Hazard Analysis (JHA)
+What is Job Hazard Analysis (JHA)?

 • Breaking down a job into its component tasks

-• Identifying potential hazards in each task
+• Identify potential hazards in each task

 Scope and Detail